 - Helps with Eczema and other skin conditions.

 - If your dog has gout, or poor wound healing, Salmon oil will even help with that.

 - Help produce more collagen for your dog.

 What are the recommended doses for a dog?

 Good question.
 You definitely don’t want to overdose your dog on Salmon oil.
 If you overdo anything, even a good thing, there can be really harmful consequences.
 For example, small doses can help the healing process if your dog has just had surgery or has an injury.
 But if you give them too much, it can actually have the opposite effect because it’s an amazing anti-inflammatory and will divert the white-blood cells that should be going to the injured area.
 That means possible infection and a very slow healing process.
 There are other things as well to watch out for when giving your dog Salmon oil.
 Different dogs may have different reactions.
 If you give your dog too much oil it may cause gastric issues, diarrhea, weight gain, bad breath, dizziness or nausea.
 Watch your dog closely when you start to administer the oil to them and watch for any reactions.
 Also, if you are using the oil to treat a specific condition, make sure you are working with a knowledgeable veterinarian instead of trying to treat your dog by yourself.

 Salmon oil can go bad.
-Make sure you have checked the expiration dates and also tell your veterinarian everything that you are giving your dog, especially if you are prescribed medication.
+Make sure you have checked the expiration dates and also tell your veterinarian everything that you are giving your dog.

 Fish Oil vs. Salmon Oil for Dogs: They are the Same Thing Right?